"Bedda" means "beautiful" in Sicilian.

 I began this series of photographs as a way of reminding my grandmother of her beauty.
 For as long as I can remember, my Nanna has exuded confidence.
 She never seemed to doubt herself in anything she did, and when it came to feeling beautiful, she had a deep and genuine appreciation of her beauty.
 I had never seen anyone claim beauty in that way: humbly, authentically, yet with unshakable certainty that she was indeed profoundly beautiful.
 It was almost as if she believed that beauty was this force of nature that existed simultaneously beyond and within her.
 It didn’t make her any better or worse; it simply was a part of her, a matter of fact.

-As I began to think about why it hurts so much to hear my grandmother call herself ugly, I realized that her acknowledgement of beauty is one of her greatest gifts to me.
+As I began to think about why this mattered so much to me, I realized that my grandmother’s understanding of beauty is one of her greatest gifts to me.
 I felt beautiful because she felt beautiful.
 Because ever since I was a little girl, people in our hometown used to say how I looked exactly like her.
 Because my grandfather used to take my hands in his and say, “Bollata.“ Stamped, as if an exact replica.
 Because when clothes wouldn’t fit and my hair would be wild and my thighs would rub from walking in the August heat, I would resist cursing out those things, because how could I hate something that my grandmother had given to me?

 With gratitude to:

 A.H., D.O., E.S., E.V., F.d.l.M., J.H., J.F., J.K., L.B., L.W., M.d.R., P.E., R.O., R.W., and the great G.P.